ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * REQ29: Categorize newly defined parameters according to the same criteria of {{params}}.

-* REQ30: Define whether Clients must, should or may support the conditional parameters defined in {{params}}, and under which circumstances.
+* REQ30: Define whether Clients must, should, or may support the conditional parameters defined in {{params}}, and under which circumstances.

 ## Optional-to-Address Requirements